Industrial Data Science

 Installation

 No installation is required to work with ILNumerics Accelerator.
 It can be used on any licensed and activated ILNumerics developer seat.
-Note, that ILNumerics Accelerator requires a dedicated module license to be added to your seat.
-You may use a regular trial license.
+The accelerator comes as part of ILNumerics Computing Engine (ILNumerics.Computing nuget package).
+If you haven't done yet download and activate a trial license here.

-In the following we will use Visual Studio 2022 and C# 8.0.
-Other versions do work but may require minor adjustments to the code.
+In the following we will use Visual Studio 2022 and C# with .NET 8.0.
+Other versions work just the same.

 First Accelerator Example